Canon EOS M50 setup guide with tips and tricks

 - Eye Detect AF may have problems if the subject’s eyes are partially or fully closed.

 - The primary face needs to be turned so it’s essentially facing toward the camera, and the eyes need to be somewhat in the camera’s direction as well.
-While direct eye contact with the camera isn’t required, if the subject’s eyes are angled significantly to one side or the other, the EOS M50’s Eye Detection AF may not be able to detect the eye nearest the camera (again, it will usually revert to ordinary Face Detection, or conventional Automatic AF point selection).
+While direct eye contact with the camera isn’t required, if the subject’s eyes are angled significantly to one side or the other, the M50’s Eye Detection AF may not be able to detect the eye nearest the camera (again, it will usually revert to ordinary Face Detection, or conventional Automatic AF point selection).

 - If one or both of the subject’s eyes are in deep shadow, Eye Detection AF (and sometimes overall Face Detection AF) may have difficulty functioning.